 Even if you’ve already been on Capital’s campus, a visit after being accepted can be a game changer for your college search.
-If it’s your first visit, consider our campus Open House or personal meeting with your admission counselor and a tour with a current student.
-If you’ve been here before, come to a hands-on Academic Day or schedule an individual time to sit in on a class, meet with a professor in your major and try the food in our Capital Court.
 Call 614-236-6101 or go to www.capital.edu/visit to find your perfect opportunity.
 Tell our visit coordinator (her name is Jeni – like the ice cream shop down the street) that you are accepted (she’ll be excited for you!) and give about two weeks’ notice of when you’d like to visit for the best experience.
 We can’t wait to see you soon!

 Make sure you know your admission counselor as they can be your lifeline for any questions about Capital or your college decision in general!
 Our counselors can answer questions about majors, AP or college credit, scholarships, financial aid, campus life, Columbus, Bexley and more!
-Go to www.capital.edu/admissioncounselors to find out if you are working with Alecia, Ashley, Lindsey, Sara, Jae, Susanna, Deanna or Joyin and email us at firstname.lastname@example.org if you need help figuring out who you are working with.
+Meet our counselors and find out if you are working with Alecia, Ashley, Stephanie, Jae, Susanna, Deanna or Joyin and email us at firstname.lastname@example.org if you need help figuring out who you are working with.
 We love hearing from you!

 At Capital, we make it easy for you and award most of our scholarships and grants directly from the materials collected with your admission application.
 Initial award letters begin going out in December.
 (Look for another fun packet in the mail with more good news!)
 Check your mail and email often, as we send invitations to our scholarship competitions starting in December, too.
-You can read more about all Capital award offerings (for both first year and transfer students) here at www.capital.edu/scholarships.
+Read more about all Capital merit award offerings for first year and transfer students.

 As the year goes on, it’s a good idea to keep us updated if you have new academic information to share.
 For example, always send test scores if you retake the ACT or SAT test.
 At Capital, we combine your best sub-scores on these tests to create a “SUPERSCORE” for you that is used for scholarship awarding!
 We can update your file with new test scores or GPA throughout the year.
 We want to make sure we have the highest information possible for you on file even after you are accepted.
 Capital’s ACT code is 3242 and our SAT code is 1099 to have scores sent directly to us.
 You can also have your high school counselor send updates on an official sealed copy of your transcript anytime.
 (Transfer students, make sure we have your latest and most up to date college GPA as you take additional classes.)